- 1 tablespoon olive oil

 - 1 tablespoon Worcestershire sauce

 - 1 tablespoon Dijon Mustard (sub with yellow mustard)

 - 2 teaspoons Brisket Rub or favorite bottled rub (add only if using beef broth, and not brisket drippings)

 - 2 tablespoons butter

 Cut burnt ends into chunks and add sauce.
 Toss to coat.
-Cover tightly with aluminum foil and place back into smoker for an additional 30-45 minutes, or serve immediately.
+Cover tightly with aluminum foil and place back into smoker for an additional 30-45 minutes.

-Make sauce ahead of time and store in an air tight container in the refrigerator for up to 1 weeks after preparation.
-Warm before using.
+Store unused sauce in an air tight container in the refrigerator for up to 1 week..
+Rewarm in a saucepan on your stovetop before using.